-Legislation governing the administration of health and social services in Nunavut was carried over from the Northwest Territories (as Nunavut statutes) pursuant to the Nunavut Act.
+Legislation governing the administration of health care in Nunavut was carried over from the Northwest Territories (as Nunavut statutes) pursuant to the Nunavut Act.
 The Medical Care Act (the "Act") governs who is covered by the Nunavut Health Insurance Plan and the payment of benefits for insured medical services.